What is the best storage for video editing? Learn how to set up your RAID or NAS video storage with an effective backup and workflow strategy.

 The Sonnet Solo10G (Thunderbolt 3 Edition) adapter is a cheaper option and provides one 10GbE RJ45 port.

-Buying Online Storage for Video Editing
+Buying a DAS or NAS for Video Editing

 There are many options for good DAS and NAS RAID enclosures and servers.
 Too many for me to mention or cover so I am only going to suggest a couple options that I’ve been recommending for some time, and know plenty of happy users.